What’s up friends?

-Use your credit and debit cards wisely to benefit from cashback programmes (if you live in Norway register on Trumf.no and Kickback.no for example) or stock up on airlines miles.
+Use your credit and debit cards wisely to benefit from cashback programs (if you live in Norway register on Trumf.no and Kickback.no for example) or stock up on airline miles.

 - Another tip is to ask for a “volume discount” if you purchase several items in the same place.
 This could be a suit with several shirts and ties, you just moved in your first apartment and you are buying many household appliances in one go,…Your chances of an additional discount or extra free item are less likely but if you do not ask you do not know.